fjankowsk/scatfit/README.md

 If you make use of the software, please add a link to this repository and cite our corresponding paper.
 See above and the CITATION and CITATION.bib files.

-The code is also listed in the Astrophysics Source Code Library (ASCL): https://ascl.net/code/v/3366
+The code is also listed in the [Astrophysics Source Code Library (ASCL)](https://ascl.net/code/v/3366).

 ## Installation ##